- Who we are

 Government bodies that transfer records to The National Archives provide data on the volume and transfer status of the records they hold.
 This data is collected in spring and autumn each year, and began in autumn 2012.

 Access the record transfer report

 The file shows the data provided by Government departments that transfer records to The National Archives.
 The 21 departments that transfer 90% of the records sent to The National Archives each year, in A-Z order.
 The data from the remaining bodies that are included in the report are then also listed alphabetically.

 Record transfer report Spring 2015 (XLS, 0.35MB)

 Record transfer report Spring 2015 (CSV, 0.05MB)

-- legacy - records due for transfer or destruction by the previous year and now overdue
+- legacy - records due for transfer or disposal by the previous year and now overdue

-- current - records due for transfer or destruction in the current year
+- current - records due for transfer or disposal in the current year

-- forecast - records due for transfer or destruction next year
+- forecast - records due for transfer or disposal next year

 Public records selected for permanent preservation should be transferred to The National Archives or an approved place of deposit by the time the records become historical records, unless the Lord Chancellor authorises a department to keep them for longer.
 This approval is recorded in instruments signed by the Lord Chancellor (known as Lord Chancellor's Instruments or LCIs).
 For independent advice on questions relating to access to public records, the Lord Chancellor refers to the Advisory Council on National Records and Archives.